mootools/mootools-core/Docs/Fx/Fx.Morph.md

 Element Method: morph {#Element:morph}
 --------------------------------------

-Animate an element given the properties you pass in.
+Animates an Element given the properties passed in.

 ### Syntax: